-The Plan has a duration of 10 years (see Chapter XI), meaning that no new debt will be incurred after the tenth anniversary of the Plan's effective date.
+The original Plan had a duration of 10 years (see Chapter XI), meaning that no new debt will be incurred after the tenth anniversary of the Plan's effective date.
+This section was amended by a Council Amendment to allow an additional 10 years to issue debt, making a duration of 20 years.
+The Urban Renewal Agency of the City of Troutdale adopted this amendment by Resolution No.29 on October 21, 2014 and the Troutdale City Council adopted this amendment by Ordinance No. 829 on February 10, 2015.
 The maximum amount of indebtedness (amount of tax increment financing for projects and programs) that may be issued for the Plan is Seven Million Dollars and No Cents (\$7,000,000).